 Before revenue, however, comes engagement.
 If your influencer has few engaged followers, you need to pass on them.

-There are all kinds of cohorts you could create here — from people who liked your posts to people who partook in a contest.
+There are all kinds of cohorts you could create here — from a group of users who liked your posts to people who partook in a contest.

 However, it’s a much better idea to divide your engaged cohorts according to each influencer.
 For example, divide those who engaged with content delivered by Influencer A into one cohort and those who engaged with content delivered by Influencer B into another cohort.